guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 - Some TAs in TEEs rely on imported functions from external shared objects (so).
 - These shared objects are part of the TEE system and do not exist in the Android file system; instead, they are packaged together with the TEEOS image.
 - If we want to analyze and redirect these imported functions, we first need to crack the special format of the TEEOS image and extract the complete shared library.
-- However, the special format of TEEOS makes this analysis too cumbersome.
+- However, my research involves many mainstream Android OEMs.
+If I had to break them one by one, it would cost me a lot of time.
+I conduct the research on my own.
 Is there a simpler way?

-**Yes, we can start by identifying the assembly characteristics.**
+**Yes, we can start by identifying the assembly patterns.**

 **To be honest, I did the research on my own, and there is too much work that needs to be done by myself.
 Therefore, if there is an easier way to solve a problem, I will always choose the simpler method.**

-##### 4.2.2.1 Redirection of Imported Functions ： OP-TEE
+**1. Redirection of Imported Functions ： OP-TEE**

 - The TA format of OP-TEE is special, and all functions are inlined.
 Therefore, we only need to focus on the interception and implementation of syscalls.
 - The assembly code that invokes syscalls has distinct characteristics.